 • Industry Coverage: HPCwire: "NVIDIA Serves Up Reality, GPU-Style"

-Innovative Sketch-Based UI for DICOM Hanging Protocols
+Sketch-Based UI for DICOM Hanging Protocols

 Employer: Digital Medics GmbH (Defunct Startup)